-Education in any society instills in the youth the values and outlook of the ruling class.
-Under capitalism this means that history is distorted to make it revolve around the "brilliant ideas" and individual heroism of great "geniuses," Kings, Emperors, Presidents, bankers, industrialists and other representatives of the exploiting classes throughout history.
+Capitalist education prepares the great majority of youth only for existence as wage-slaves and as a key part of perpetuating the capitalist system of wage-slavery distorts history to make it revolve around the "brilliant ideas" and individual heroism of great "geniuses," Kings, Emperors, Presidents, bankers, industrialists and other representatives of the exploiting classes throughout history.
 Children are taught to compete against each other and that competition is what "makes this country great."
 Reality is stood on its head, so that it seems that capital, not labor, is the source of all progress and that the workers live by the grace of the capitalists.

-Education in socialist society will put reality back on its feet and expose this bourgeois propaganda.
+Education in socialist society will serve the interests of the working class in building socialism, suppressing the forces of capitalism and continuing the revolutionary struggle to transform all of society and achieve communism.
+It will put reality back on its feet and expose this bourgeois propaganda.
 It will instill in the youth the understanding that the laboring people throughout history have been the backbone of society and the source of its development.
 It will promote cooperation in place of competition, and equality between nationalities, between countries and peoples, and between men and women, in place of the bourgeois garbage that one nation should be over another, that men are superior and women inferior, etc. In place of the bourgeois view of history that presents it as a jumble of unrelated events, stemming from the personalities of "great men," it will teach the youth that history is determined by the struggle between classes and will enable them to determine the class outlook of all ideas.